jethornton/flexgui/docs_flex/source/hal.rst

 Slider
 ------

-A QSlider can be a HAL pin by adding these four string type Dynamic Properties.
+A QSlider can be a HAL pin by adding these three string type Dynamic Properties.
 The pin_name used will create a HAL pin prefixed with `flexhal.` A pin_name of my-slider would be in HAL `flexhal.my-slider`.
 A QSlider supports only integers so to connect it to a float HAL pin use conv_s32_float or conv_u32_float.